Catrobat: Phiro Code

 Phiro Code is an app based on Catrobat especially designed and developed to work together with the learning robots from Robotix.
-The integration of the interface to control the robots lets the students better learn to code while watching the robot enact their programming.
+The integration of the interface to control the robots lets the students better learn to code while watching the robot enact the students' programming.

 Embroidery Designer

 Embroidery Designer is an extension for embroidery machines, extending the Turtlestitch approach to mobile phones.
-The goal of the app is to attract female teenagers by giving them the possibility to customize clothing and accessories, while learning to code.
-The approach is again to bridge the visual coding language not just to animations, but also to real world operations from a machine.
+The goal of the app is to attract female teenagers by giving them the possibility to customize clothing and accessories while learning to code.
+The approach is again to bridge the visual coding language not just to animations, but also to real-world operations from a machine.